SharePoint/sp-dev-docs/docs/sp-add-ins/create-add-in-parts-to-install-with-your-sharepoint-add-in.md

 Be aware that certain scenarios are susceptible to [ClickJacking](http://blogs.msdn.com/b/ieinternals/archive/2010/03/30/combating-clickjacking-with-x-frame-options.aspx) attacks when the webpages are displayed in a frame.
 Carefully evaluate your add-in part scenarios to make sure there is no risk of **ClickJacking** attacks.

-If your page hosted on the add-in web is not susceptible to ClickJacking attacks, you can use the **AllowFraming** Web Part to suppress the **X-Frame-Options** header from your page's response.
-The following code example shows how to use the **AllowFraming** Web Part on a SharePoint page.
+If your page hosted on the add-in web is not susceptible to ClickJacking attacks, you can use the **AllowFraming** web part to suppress the **X-Frame-Options** header from your page's response.
+The following code example shows how to use the **AllowFraming** web part on a SharePoint page.
 Copy this markup into the page that is hosted on the add-in web.
 Put it just above the first **asp:content** element in the page.
 It should not be a child of any other element.

 ```XML
 <WebPartPages:AllowFraming ID="AllowFraming1" runat="server" />